-Understand the situation and the requirements Identify and use relevant information Identify and prioritise key issues and stay on task Demonstrate understanding of the business context Identify and understand the requirements Recognise new and complex ideas within a scenario Identify the needs of customers and clients Explain different stakeholder perspectives and interests Identify risks within a scenario Identify elements of uncertainty within a scenario Identify ethical issues including public interest and sustainability issues within a scenario Interpret information provided in various formats Evaluate the relevance of information provided Use multiple information sources Filter information provided to identify critical facts Identify business and financial issues from a scenario Prioritise key issues Work effectively within time constraints Operate to a brief in a given scenario HOW SKILLS ARE ASSESSED:
+Understand the situation a nd the requirements

+- Demonstrate understanding of the business context - Identify and understand the requirements - Recognise new and complex ideas within a scenario - Identify the needs of customers and clients - Explain different stakeholder perspectives and interests - Identify risks within a scenario - Identify elements of uncertainty within a scenario - Identify ethical issues including public interest issues such as environmental, social and business sustainability within a scenario

+- Interpret information provided in various formats - Evaluate the relevance of information provided - Use multiple information sources - Filter information provided to identify critical facts

+- Identify business and financial issues from a scenario

+- Prioritise key issues

+- Work effectively within time constraints

+- Operate to a brief in a given scenario

-- use the Advance Information, exam, knowledge of ethical codes and professional experience to define the specific issue/situation; - identify and use the key financial figures from the Advance Information and exam; - use their own understanding of context and relevant findings from their own research; - describe the wider context in which the business operates; - identify relevant business issues showing: - understanding of a business entity - understanding of its position in the industry sector; - recognise where a business is in its life cycle; - identify any important parameters affecting an issue (eg, competitors, loss of clients); and - demonstrate an awareness of ethical and business trust issues and situations.
+- use the Advance Information, exam, knowledge of ethical codes and professional experience to define the specific issue/situation; - identify and use the key financial figures from the Advance Information and exam; - use their own understanding of context and relevant findings from their own research; - describe the wider context in which the business operates; - identify relevant business issues showing: - understanding of a business entity - understanding of its position in the industry sector; - recognise where a business is in its life cycle; - identify any important parameters affecting an issue (eg, competitors, loss of clients, impact of technology); and - demonstrate an awareness of ethical and business trust, environmental, social and business sustainability issues and situations.

-Structure data Develop solutions Structure information from various sources into suitable formats for analysis Identify any information gaps Frame questions to clarify information Use a range of data types and sources to inform analysis and decision making Structure and analyse financial and non-financial data to enhance understanding of business issues and their underlying causes Present analysis in accordance with instructions and criteria Identify and apply relevant technical knowledge and skills to analyse a specific problem Use structured information to identify evidence-based solutions Identify creative and pragmatic solutions in a business environment Identify opportunities to add value Identify and anticipate problems that may result from a decision Identify a range of possible solutions based on analysis Identify ethical dimensions of possible solutions Select appropriate courses of action using an ethical framework Define objectives and acceptance criteria for solutions Identify the solution which is the best fit with acceptance criteria and objectives students may be required to:
+Structure data Develop solutions Structure information from various sources into suitable formats for analysis Identify any information gaps Frame questions to clarify information Use a range of data types and sources to inform analysis and decision making Structure and analyse financial and nonfinancial data to enhance understanding of business issues and their underlying causes Present analysis in accordance with instructions and criteria Identify and apply relevant technical knowledge and skills to analyse a specific problem Use structured information to identify evidence-based solutions Identify creative and pragmatic solutions in a business environment Identify opportunities to add value Identify and anticipate problems that may result from a decision Identify a range of possible solutions based on analysis Identify ethical dimensions of possible solutions Select appropriate courses of action using an ethical framework Define objectives and acceptance criteria for solutions Identify the solution which is the best fit with acceptance criteria and objectives

 - identify and use key information;

 - demonstrate technical knowledge;

 - use professional experience;

 - use relevant strategic analytical tools (SWOT, PESTLE, Porter's five forces);

 - perform relevant analysis;

 - produce quality analysis showing:

 - depth

 - breadth

 - logic

 - reasonableness;

 - use knowledge of ethical codes and professional experience to perform relevant analysis; and

-- assess issues of business trust.
+- assess issues of business trust, environmental, social and business sustainability.